 - The format operation will delete all contents on the memory card or in built-in memory.
 It cannot be undone.
-Make sure you do not need any data currently on the card or in built-in memory before you format it. - · Formatting built-in memory will delete the following data. - Protected images - BEST SHOT user setups - Startup screen - Formatting a memory card will delete the following data.
-Protected images - Check the battery level before starting a format operation and make sure it is not too low.
+Make sure you do not need any data currently on the card or in built-in memory before you format it. - · Formatting built-in memory will delete the following data. - Protected images - BEST SHOT user setups - Startup screen - · Formatting a memory card will delete the following data. - Protected images - Formatting will cause all images to be deleted, even if file deletion is disabled ("On" selected for " Disabled" (page 165)) for some images. - Check the battery level before starting a format operation and make sure it is not too low.
 Formatting may not be performed correctly and the camera may stop operating normally if the camera powers down while formatting is in progress. - Never open the battery cover while formatting is in progress.
 Doing so can cause the camera to stop operating normally.